Initiatives

 What is Bitcoin for Missions?

 A Brilliance Labs initiative that trains, equips, and funds missionaries through international Bitcoin grants, design labs, practitioner networks, and hands-on education.
-What began as a $50,000 research grant has grown into a global community of practitioners exploring how Bitcoin can serve the Great Commission on the ground.
+We began as a $50,000 research grant and have grown into a global community running design labs, a weekly practitioner call, and a grant program for missionaries in restricted-access regions.
+If you want to go deeper, we’d love to have you involved.

 Where has Bitcoin for Missions operated?